GsNrio/holbertonschool-low_level_programming/argc_argv/README.md

 To navigate this directory/repository, please refer to the Github guides and consult the Holberton Coding School leadership.
 This repository record is being hosted by Holberton Coding School and produced by me, the student.
 This current push is a program that prints its name followed by a newline.
-This current push is a function that
+This current push is a program that prints the number of arguments passed onto it.
-This current push is a function that
+This current push is a program that prints all the argumentsit receives.
 This current push is a function that
 This current push is a function that